Labels

 ### Save to library

-Save the current label set to your library (**Label management** page) so it can be reused in other projects.
+You can save the current label set to your library (**Label management** page) for reuse in other projects.

 <figure><img src="/files/wWDBW9Rod7idfo9ACXQc" alt=""><figcaption></figcaption></figure>

-Clicking one of the instances will directly navigate to the instance's location in the text viewer.
+Clicking an instance navigates directly to its location in the text viewer.

-2. To enable it through project settings, navigate to the **File >** **Settings** menu and open the **Administrator** tab.
-Then, enable the **Allow marking unapplied label classes as N/A** option.
+To enable it in existing projects, go to **File >** **Settings** and open the **Administrator** tab.

 <figure><img src="/files/TaMfHtLU3keseFlO3pGq" alt=""><figcaption></figcaption></figure>